Composed:

 1998 Grouping:

-SSAATTb
+SSAATTb Duration:

 The "Military" symphony was written for Haydn's second London visit in 1794, and was first performed on the 31st March that year.
 It was received with great enthusiasm, largely because of Haydn's unprecedented use of the bass drum, triangle and cymbals in the second and fourth movements of the symphony, a combination known in the 18th century as "Turkish" or "Military" music.
 This colourful and noisy feature gave the symphony its nickname.